 If anyone has permanent employment opportunities available please contact Dr. Lacewell at 270-809-4282 or at firstname.lastname@example.org.

 An extremely important component of the CBF is its Advisory Board.
-The Advisory Board for the Center for Banking and Finance Banking includes representatives from several banks located within the MSU service area as well as bank regulatory agencies.
+The Advisory Board for the Center for Banking and Finance Banking includes representatives from several banks located within the Murray State service area as well as bank regulatory agencies.
 Advisory Board members are typically senior officers within their respective organization.

-The Advisory Board members serve as ambassadors for MSU and the CBF.
+The Advisory Board members serve as ambassadors for Murray State and the CBF.
 Various members of the Advisory Board mentor students participating in internships at their banks and make presentations to banking classes.
 The Advisory Board meets periodically to provide Dr. Lacewell and other University representatives with ideas to improve the banking curriculum and CBF programs.